 Many EU dairy cows are 'zero-grazed' i.e. they have no or very limited access to pasture.
 Scientific research shows that such limited access to pasture has a detrimental impact on the health and welfare of dairy cows.
-In their overall Scientific Opinion EFSA stated, in what they conclusion, on pasture are system, lameness, mastitis, retained infections."
-Many cows are kept indoors all year - or almost all year characterized as a high priority that "If dairy cows are not kept for parts of the year, i.e. they permanently on a zero-grazing there is an increased risk of hoof problems, teat tramp, metritis, dystocia, ketosis, placenta and some bacterial
+In their overall Scientific Opinion EFSA stated, in what they characterized as a high priority conclusion, that "If dairy cows are not kept on pasture for parts of the year, i.e. they are permanently on a zero-grazing system, there is an increased risk of lameness, hoof problems, teat tramp, mastitis, metritis, dystocia, ketosis, retained placenta and some bacterial infections." ii